dmorse/pscfpp/README.md

      example, to compile for a V100 GPU with CUDA compute capability 7.0, one would enter "./setopts -a sm_70".
-Instructions for choosing the correct string parameter for the -a option for a particular GPU can be obtained by entering "./setopts -h" or by consulting the installation section of the web manual.
+Instructions for choosing the correct string parameter for the -a option for a particular GPU can be obtained by entering "./setopts -h", or by consulting the installation section of the web manual.
 After taking these steps to enable CUDA compilation, re-enter "make" to re-compile.

-The procedure described above for building PSCF is similar to the standard "configure; make; make install" procedure for GNU open source software.
+The procedure described above for building PSCF is somewhat similar to the standard "configure; make; make install" procedure used for GNU software.
 One difference is that PSCF does not require a separate "make install" command.
-The PSCF "make" command creates executables in the bin/ subdirectory of the root pscfpp/ directory that also contains the source code.
+The PSCF "make" command creates executables in the bin/ subdirectory of the pscfpp/ directory tree that also contains source files.
 The above instructions assume that this is the intended final destination of the executable files, rather than a standard unix system directory such as /user/local in which the unix shell would look for executable files by default.
-If the pscfpp/ directory is created within a user's home directory, the above instructions thus do not require the use of special sudo or adminstrator permission in order to install the package, but instead require the user to modify their system PATH variable to allow the unix shell to find the executable files by name.
+If the pscfpp/ directory is created within a user's home directory, the above instructions thus do not require the use of special sudo or adminstrator permission in order to comple and install the package.
+This procedure, however, instead requires the user to modify their PATH environment variable to allow the unix shell to find executable files that have been placed in a non-standard location.

 ## Command line usage

-PSCF is a package the provides three executable programs (pscf_1d, pscf_pc, and pscf_pg) with somewhat different capabilities but very similar command line interfaces.
+PSCF is a package the provides three executable programs (pscf_1d, pscf_pc, and pscf_pg) with different capabilities but very similar command line interfaces.
 To perform a calculation, each PSCF program must read two files, which we refer to as a parameter file and a command file.
-The parameter file, which is processed first, is a fixed format file that contains parameters required to describe the physical system of interest and initialize the program.
+The parameter file, which is processed first, is a fixed format file that contains physical and algorithmic parameters required to describe the system of interest and initialize the program.
 The command file, which is processed after the parameter file, is a script that contains a sequence of commands that are interpreted and executed in the order that they appear.
 Contents and syntax for PSCF parameter and command files are discussed in Secs.
 3-5 of the web manual.

 A PSCF command file normally contains the names of several input and output data files as arguments to commands that read or write these files.